aaronjimv/open-source-web-chatbot-using-rag/README.md

    streamlit run src/app.py
    ```

-4. Access the web interface in your browser and enter a website URL to start chatting with the chatbot.

-Once the Streamlit app is running, enter a website URL in the sidebar and start chatting with the chatbot.
+4. Once the Streamlit app is running, enter a website URL in the sidebar and start chatting with the chatbot.

 ## What is RAG?